David Stewart - Chairman

 Harriet Steel - Head of Business Development

-Harriet’s career in the City began in 1990 after graduating from Princeton University with a degree in architecture.
-She joined the global trading team at Bankers Trust, initially trading currency options and subsequently holding senior derivatives sales roles in Paris, London and New York before joining Morgan Stanley’s fixed income group in 1996.
+Harriet’s career in the City began in 1990 when she joined the global trading team at Bankers Trust, initially trading currency options and subsequently holding senior derivatives sales roles in Paris, London and New York before joining Morgan Stanley’s fixed income group in 1996.
 In 2003 Harriet established Portico Advisors, an asset raising and marketing advisory firm for alternative investment managers, including hedge funds, private equity and real estate strategies, which she ran until joining Hermes.

 Ian Kennedy - Chief Operating Officer

-Ian graduated from King’s College, University of London with a BSc in Biochemistry, and qualified as a chartered accountant with Arthur Andersen & Co.
-He entered the City in 1992, joining Prudential Bache Ltd, initially as European accountant and subsequently as regional risk and control manager.
+Ian entered the City in 1992, joining Prudential Bache Ltd, initially as European accountant and subsequently as regional risk and control manager.
 In 2002, Ian joined Dryden Wealth Management as Finance Director, joining Fortis in 2005 when they acquired the firm.
 Ian became COO for the UK wealth management and private banking division, ultimately acting as interim CEO and leading its sale to BNP Paribas in 2009-10, where he then became Chief Operating Officer and Chief Financial Officer of BNP Paribas Wealth Management UK.

 In 2012, Ian established InvestMe Financial Services LLC, one of the earliest firms in the UAE to be approved for investment advisory business activities by the Securities and Commodities Authority in Abu Dhabi.
 The firm was an active supporter of disadvantaged children in India, funding the creation of 11 schools in some of the poorest areas of the country.